bluerobotics/Arduino_I2C_ESC/README.md

 	 * T200 is 7. */
 	Arduino_I2C_ESC(uint8_t address, uint8_t poleCount = 6);

-	/* Sends updated throttle setting for the motor. */ void set(int16_t throttle);
+	/* Sends updated throttle setting for the motor.
+Throttle input range is 16 bit
+	 * (-32767 to +32767). */
+	void set(int16_t throttle);

 	/* The update function reads new data from the ESC.
 If used, this function